 Georgia is the fifth largest market for call center-related talent.
 Moderate wages, a prominent headquarters base, and a strong work ethic contribute to the state's success in this industry.
 Occupations in the industry include computer network support specialists, computer user support specialists, telemarketers, bill and account collectors, customer service representatives, reservation and ticket agents, and travel clerks.

-Additionally, Fort Benning is the largest employer in the Region with an estimated annual economic impact of nearly $5 billion dollars.
+Additionally, Fort Moore is the largest employer in the Region with an estimated annual economic impact of nearly $5 billion dollars.
 This strong military presence gives defense contractors the impetus they need to compete for government contracts and maintain the competitive advantage of a highly-skilled and trained workforce.

 Film & Media